 Deferred taxes are calculated using the expected tax rates.
-A tax rate of 39.9% was applied for fiscal year 2004.
+A tax rate of 41.2% was applied for fiscal year 2003.
+The increase in the tax rate is due to the German Flood Victims Act (Flutopfersolidaritätsgesetz) which is applicable to the 2003 assessment year.

 Income and expenses from deferred taxes are recognized under income tax expense in net profit or loss for the period separately from current tax income and expenses.
 Recognition depends on the accounting treatment of the underlying item.
 For example, deferred taxes are recognized in net profit or loss if the balance sheet item is itself recognized in net profit or loss.
-Deferred taxes are credited or charged to the revaluation reserve in equity if the balance sheet item is itself credited or charged directly to equity (IAS 12.61), e. g. in the case of remeasurement of available-for-sale financial instruments.
+Deferred taxes are credited or charged to the revaluation reserve in equity if the balance sheet item is itself credited or charged directly to equity (IAS 12.61), e.g. in the case of remeasurement of available-for-sale financial instruments.